We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A doctor can usually diagnose shingles based on a history of the symptoms and an examination of the rash.
 In some cases, a skin sample or fluid sample from a blister may be needed.

 Shingles without a rash is more difficult to diagnose, and doctors need to do extra tests.
-One study found that testing a person’s saliva for the virus could diagnose shingles without a rash.

 There is no cure for shingles, but antiviral medications can reduce the severity and decrease the risk of developing complications.
 Antiviral medications should be taken within 72 hours of the rash appearing.